Timoshechka9/p2p-transfer-system-design/docs/edge-cases.md

 ## EC-06.
 Insufficient Funds

 If the sender account balance is less than the transfer amount:

-- the transfer cannot be completed;
+- the request is rejected before transfer creation;
+- no transfer is stored;
-- the client receives an error;
+- the client receives `409 Conflict`;
 - error code: `INSUFFICIENT_FUNDS`.

 ---